 The Belgian Malinois has a short coat with a dense, weather-resistant undercoat.
 The coat is short around the head, ears and lower legs but a bit longer around the neck to form a slight collarette.

 The coat’s color ranges from rich fawn to red to mahogany to black, with black tips on the hairs.
 The ears and mask are black.

 The Malinois is often mistaken for a German Shepherd Dog.
 They have similar coloring and body styles.

 The breed’s history is closely entwined with that of its Belgian shepherd brothers.
 All 4 types were bred during the late 19th century in Belgium and were often cross-bred.

-From 1911 until World War II, the Belgian malinois was popular among Americans.
-However, after the war interest waned in this breed, and although it was recognized officially by the AKC in 1959, it was relegated to the Miscellaneous Class.
+From 1911 until World War II, the Belgian Malinois was popular among Americans.
+However, after the war, interest waned, and although it was recognized officially by the AKC in 1959, the breed was relegated to the club’s Miscellaneous Class.

 3. How Friendly Are They?

 The American Belgian Malinois Club (ABMC) says, “Malinois are good with children and other animals when properly introduced or raised with them.
 However, this dog can also be protective, territorial, possessive and jealous.”